martin41goudxpw/notes/README.md

 To be successful as a programmer, you should also focus on building a solid foundation in core computer science concepts, such as data structures, algorithms, software engineering, systems architecture, etc. These concepts will not only help you become a more efficient and effective developer but also enable you to adapt to new challenges and technologies more easily.
  - 学习新技能，不断更新知识。
 - 在核心计算机科学概念上建立坚实的基础。

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And finally, embrace the power of modular design and reuse of code components to enhance both efficiency and reliability in your software projects."